• Products

 • 4 min read

 Stock markets are a sum total of the actions of all the traders and investors.
-No matter how big or how small.
 Any market participant’s buy or sell decision results in an impact on the price of any stock.
 Therefore, it is crucial to understand which segment of market participants are dominating.

-People like you and me, who individually invest in the stock market, all come under the retail category.
-The investment institutions like mutual funds, pension funds fall under the foreign institutional investors (FII) or domestic institutional investors (DII) category.
+People who individually invest in the stock market all come under the retail category.
+Investment institutions like mutual funds, pension funds fall under the foreign institutional investors (FII) or domestic institutional investors (DII) category.
 All three together form a critical part of the markets.

 Historically, FIIs have been key participants in the Indian markets.
 Their moves have often weighed heavily on the direction of the markets.
 Are they still a dominant force?
 Let’s take a look.